alexchexes/ask-human-for-context/README.md

 </details>

 Even a carefully written `AGENTS.md` can still hit intrinsic agent limitations: system instructions may override it, or the agent may have learned to provide a "complete solution" instead of asking questions.
-Whatever the reason, the agent may sometimes ignore the instruction to use this tool in the intended scenarios (true at least for Codex as of May 2026).
+Whatever the reason, the agent may sometimes ignore the instruction to use this tool in the intended scenarios.

-To increase the chance that the agent asks before making a wrong assumption, add a reminder like this directly to your prompt when setting a task:
+If, for a specific task, it is absolutely important that the agent ask you without any chance of it "forgetting" the AGENTS.md instruction, add a reminder like this to your prompt:

 ```
 ...<your normal prompt>...

 P.S.
-Remember to use the ask_human tool whenever you hit any ambiguity, uncertainty,
+Remember to use the `ask_human` tool whenever you hit any ambiguity, uncertainty,
 non-obvious implications, something that is not 100% explicitly agreed, or anything
-else that requires or might require my input.
+else that might require my input.
 Never infer or make assumptions
 (even "conservative" ones) in such cases; use the `ask_human` tool instead (or stop if
 the tool is unavailable or does not return usable output).
 ```